Bookports/Bookports/doc/IDEAS.md

 ### Mobile app

+#### Library staff

+Mobile app for iOS+Android for library staff.

-Handheld mobile app for library staff.
+This can be used as a mobile interface to the ILS, Handheld mobile app for library staff.
 Staff can use for shelving, stocking books.
 Handheld device for library operations.